jackgedge/iifo_systematic_review/docs/plan.md

     - Journal of Refugee Studies.
     - Emergency Medicine Journal.
     - International Journal of High Risk Behaviour
+    - Suicide and Life-Threatening Behavior - The American Association of Suicidology
 - Conferences
     - European Society for Emergency Medicine Conferences.
     - International Association for Suicide Prevention Congress.